SimVascular/svFSIplus/Code/Source/README.md

 <h1 id="introduction"> Introduction </h1>

-svFSIplus is a C++ implementation of the Fortran [svFSI](https://github.com/SimVascular/svFSI) multi-physics finite element solver designed for computational modeling of the cardiovascular system.
-It represents the <i>First Stage</i> in the development of a C++ multi-physics finite element solver and is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code.
-This was done to maintain a simple mapping between the code of the two versions and to faciliate debugging by comparing intermediate data (i.e. element stiffness matrices) and simulation results.
+svFSIplus is essentailly a direct line-by-line translation of the [svFSI](https://github.com/SimVascular/svFSI) Fortran code into C++.

-The *Second Stage* of the solver development will be an entirely new implementation encapsilating portions of the *First Stage* code into C++ classes forming a clean and simple abstaction that can be enhanced by any developer.
+This provides a simple mapping between the code of the original Fortan and C++ versions and aided in debugging the C++ code.

 The C++ implementation differs from the Fortran implementation in four fundamental ways
 1) Custom C++ Array and Vector classes to reproduce Fortran dynamic arrays